gitnacho/docs/docs/ui/layouts/layouts.md

 Internally, the workflow is as follows:

 1. Measure pass - all components are measured in the safe area portion of the screen.
-2. Layout pass - all components are laid out in full screen, but are inset to the safe area boundaries.
+1. Layout pass - all components are laid out in full screen, but are inset to the safe area boundaries.
-3. Layout pass - if the component borders the safe area, it is adjusted and expanded to the edges of the screen.
+1. Layout pass - if the component borders the safe area, it is adjusted and expanded to the edges of the screen.

-> **NOTE**: The above workflow can lead to containers being laid out with a bigger size than initially declared in the markup.
+> **Note**: The above workflow can lead to containers being laid out with a bigger size than initially declared in the markup.
 You can prevent this behavior by setting the `iosOverflowSafeArea` property below to `false`.

 ### iosOverflowSafeArea Property